vagdonic/vagdonic/readme.md

 	<img src="https://badges.pufler.dev/repos/vagdonic" alt="vagdonic" />
 </p>

-I love to create and develop things that make our lives more meaningful and productive.
+I love to CREATE and DEVELOP things that make our lives more meaningful and productive.
 <br>

 ### About Me 🚀
 - 🔭 I’m currently involved in Competitive Programming.
 - 📈 Highly passionate about Data Science and Machine Learning.
-- 🤓 I’m looking to collaborate with Python 🐍 projects.
+- 🤓 I’m looking to collaborate with Python projects.

 ### Connect with me: